Simulating 2D lattice gauge theories on a qudit quantum computer: Noise Model

-We model the phase error $\Phi$ with a Gaussian distribution $\mathcal{N}(0,\sigma_{\text{p}})$ with mean $\mu=0$ and variance $\sigma_{\text{p}}$.
+We model the phase error $\Phi$ with a Gaussian distribution $\mathcal{N}(0,\sigma_{\text{p}}^2)$ with mean $\mu=0$ and variance $\sigma_{\text{p}}^2$.

-\textbf{Results. } In \figref{fig:simulated_noise} we compare the experimental VQE results with simulated data for the open plaquette (first column) and for the pure gauge theory (second column).
+\textbf{Results. } In \figref{fig:simulated_noise} we compare the experimental VQE results with simulated data for the open plaquette (first row) and for the pure gauge theory (second and third row).
 In the latter case the blue (orange) markers correspond to the electric (magnetic) representation.
-For the simulation, we consider variational parameters obtained without noise, and we calculate the expectation values of the relevant observables when the variational circuit is affected by the noise with parameters estimated as $\sigma_{\text{a}}= 0.022$, $\sigma_{\text{p}}=0.36$.
+For the simulation, we consider variational parameters obtained without noise, and we calculate the expectation values of the relevant observables when the variational circuit is affected by the noise with parameters estimated as $\sigma_{\text{a}}^2= 0.0.047$, $\sigma_{\text{p}}^2=0.073$.
 We can see good qualitative agreement between the experimental and the simulated data.
-In particular, in the case of QED with matter, while the energy obtained experimentally can be above the exact first excited energy level, we can see from the plaquette expectation value that the ground state properties are correctly obtained.